oliviergoulet5/htocal/README.md

 Perhaps in the future I could add customizability to it.

 ### How to use
 1. Run `htocal` from its directory.
-You must specify the CSV file as its command line argument.
+You must specify the CSV file as its command line argument `-f`.

-For example: `htocal hours.csv`
+For example: `htocal -f hours.csv`

 2. This command will generate an ICS file which will appear in the output directory within the htocal directory.

 3. Open the ICS file to add it to Apple's Calendar app.

+##### Command Line Arguments
+`-f`, `--file`: The CSV file which contains your hours.

+`-wl`, `--worklocation`: The address of your workplace.
+This argument must only be specified once because it will persist to the config file.

 ### Constraints
 Your CSV must have the following columns: